 You can request an initial fraud alert if you think that you might become a victim of identity theft.
-This alert will be placed in your file for 90 days.
-The alert expires after 90 days, though you can renew it.
-(Starting September 21, 2018, federal law requires an initial fraud alert to last one year.)
+The alert expires after one year, though you can renew it.

 When there's an alert on your file, a business has to take reasonable steps to verify your identity before issuing credit.
 So, because the business may try to contact you, a fraud alert might delay your ability to get credit.

 How to place an initial alert on your credit file.
 You don’t need to produce an Identity Theft Report or any other documents to set up an initial alert.
 Simply contact one of the three major credit bureaus—Equifax, Experian, or TransUnion.
 After you request a fraud alert at one of the three bureaus, your fraud alert will be automatically added at the other two companies.

 You can get one free copy of your credit report from each bureau after you place an initial alert on your file.